Edible Science Experiment for Kids!

 What is a geode?

 A geode is a round or oval-shaped rock that’s plain on the outside but lined with beautiful crystals on the inside.
-Ask your child to imagine how such a rock could form.
-After a few guesses, you can explain that geodes form in rocks that are hollow.
+Ask your kids to imagine how such a rock could form.
+After a few guesses, explain that geodes form in rocks that are hollow.
 When air gets trapped inside a volcanic rock, for example, a bubble can form.
-Or, a hollow can be left inside rock when the remains of an animal burrow or tree roots decompose.
-As water moves through the bubble, crystals form and over millions of years, these crystals build upon each other.
+As water moves through the bubble, crystals form, and over millions of years, these crystals build upon each other.

-You’re going to speed up the process and make your own geode!
-It will take you and your child less than a week from start to finish and each step of the experiment below takes less than ten minutes.
-Perfect for your little scientists’ attention span!
+Your kids will have a blast making their own geodes!
+It will take about a week from start to finish, and each step of the experiment below takes less than ten minutes.
+Perfect for your little scientist’s attention span!

-And in case you thought it couldn’t get any more exciting than that, let me tell you this: the geode you and your child are going to create will be edible!
+In case you thought it couldn’t get any more exciting than that, let me tell you this: the geode you and your kids create will be edible!
 Oh yes, there’s chocolate involved.

-2. Next, take a medium-sized bowl and fill it halfway with flour.
-Take a large sheet of aluminum foil and shape it in the bowl, folding the edges of the foil over the edges of the bowl.
-Give it an irregular shape to make it look more like a rock, but not so many points and crevices that it will be difficult to peel the foil off later.
-Pour your supersaturated sugar solution into the bowl, cover it with another sheet of foil and let it sit on your counter for a couple days.
+Step two: Pour the flour into a medium-sized bowl.
+Take a large sheet of aluminum foil and fold it over the edges of the bowl.
+Pour your sugar solution into the bowl, cover it with another sheet of foil, and let it sit on the counter for a couple of days.

-3. After two or three days, uncover the bowl and lift the foil out of the bowl.
-Pour the excess solution into another bowl and then carefully peel the aluminum foil off the rock candy crystals that have formed.
+Step three: After two or three days, uncover the bowl and lift the foil out of the bowl.
+Pour the excess solution into another bowl and carefully peel the aluminum foil off the rock candy crystals that have formed.
 Set this hardened candy bowl upside down on a paper towel and let it dry for another day.

-4. Melt some white chocolate chips.
-You can do this in a double boiler on the stove or in the microwave, being careful to stir every fifteen seconds.
-Set your geode upside down on top of a glass and pour the chocolate over the top, using a spoon to spread it down over the edges.
-Let the chocolate harden a bit.
+Step four: Melt the white chocolate chips using either the stove or the microwave, being careful to stir every fifteen seconds.
+Set your geode upside down on top of a glass and pour the melted white chocolate over the top, using a spoon to spread it down over the edges.
+Let the white chocolate harden a bit.

-5. Next, melt the (milk or dark) chocolate chips.
+Step five: Next, melt the milk or dark chocolate chips.
 Pour this chocolate over the white chocolate, using a spoon to spread it down over the edges.
-Put a couple chocolate sandwich cookies into a bag and crush them.
+Put a couple of chocolate sandwich cookies into a bag and crush them.
 Sprinkle the crumbs over the chocolate before it sets to create a rough, rocky look.
-Let set and that’s it!
+Let it set and that’s it!

 Now, you may enjoy your beautiful (and tasty) geode!

-We hope you enjoy your edible experiment!
+We hope you enjoyed your edible experiment!
 We’d love to know what other kid-friendly science experiments you have done with your kids.
-Share with us on Facebook!
+Share with us on Facebook or Instagram!